hashicorp/consul/website/source/docs/agent/http/session.html.markdown

 The renew endpoint is hit with a PUT and renews the given session.
 This is used with sessions that have a TTL, and it extends the expiration by the TTL.
-By default, the local datacenter is used, but the "?dc=" query parameter can be used to specify the datacenter.
+By default, the local datacenter is used, but the `?dc=` query parameter can be used to specify the datacenter.

 The session being renewed must be provided on the path.